bluescan/tacentview/README.md

 To build:
 * Open the Linux/TacitTexView.workspace in CodeLite.
-* Build the TacitTexView project (F7).
+* Build the TacitTexView project (F7) in either Debug or Release configurations.

-The Release configuration will also package a zip file with all required content.
+The Release configuration will also package a deb file with all required content.